amonteirom96/amonteirom96/README.md

 Today I am a web developer independent of the language, however, I have more experience with Javascript (my language of the heart) and PHP.
 Today I have recent experience working with mySQL and PostgreSQL databases.
 Programming for me is logic, no matter what language is being made, it needs to have the best logic possible and the language has to be the one that best connects with this logic.

-I'm from Pernambuco, I speak dragged and I dance a glued forró!

-I'm very electric, I have to do things fast, everything "light", I'm very excited about everything, everything excites me and excites me, so any new activity I already write a text, a documentation detailing everything, I do it in silence , with the phone and no music, after this documentation is ready, I put on a really lively forró and start to "code" singing and "dancing" and checking the activities until I finish the tasks.

 - 💼 any freelance work? do reach, [email](mailto:amonteirom96@gmail.com) :)
 - 💬 ask me about anything, i am happy to help;